ataullahkhanrifat/AWS-DevOps-CI-CD-Project/README.md

 **Step 3: Updating Health Checks**
 + **Target Group Configuration:** Updated the health check of the target group in the Beanstalk environment to '/login', specific to the application ('vprofile').
-Ensured the load balancer settings and stickiness were enabled for seamless traffic management.
+I'd like to assure you that the load balancer settings and stickiness were enabled for seamless traffic management.

 ## Setting Up AWS CodeCommit for CI/CD Pipeline